awesto/django-shop/docs/sources/tutorial/polymorphic-product.rst

     :lines: 94-103

-To proceed with purchasing, customers need some :doc:`tutorial/cart-checkout` pages.
+To proceed with purchasing, customers need some :doc:`cart-checkout` pages.

 Model for a generic Commodity